Changes to casual employment – industrial relations reforms

 The FW Act has been amended to include a new definition of a casual employee.

-Once employed as a casual, an employee will continue to be a casual employee until they either:
+Once employed as a casual, an employee will continue to be a casual employee until:

 - casual conversion, or

-- are offered and accept the offer of full-time or part-time employment, or
+- being offered and accepting full-time or part-time employment, or

 Existing casual employees